 Well, I think it was a great big fizzle for the Democrats.

-I think they were trying to breathe uh life into an impeachment effort, and it fell completely flat.
+I think they were trying to breathe life into an impeachment effort, and it fell completely flat.

-Uh it's and it came through loud and clear today.
+And it came through loud and clear today.

 Well, I mean, but we do have work to do.